-If coverage terminates under this Policy for a Covered Dependent due to:
+If coverage terminates under this Group Policy for a Covered Dependent due to:

-- 1. Your death; or - 2.
-Your divorce, or annulment or dissolution of marriage or domestic partnership, or legal separation from Your Covered Dependent spouse or domestic partner; or - 3.
-A Covered Dependent Child attaining age 27, except as provided under the "Termination of Coverage for Handicapped Child" provision;
+- 1. The death of the Covered Employee; or - 2.
+The Covered Employee's divorce, or annulment or dissolution of marriage or domestic partnership, or legal separation from the Covered Employee's Covered Dependent spouse or domestic partner; or

-the Covered Dependent spouse or domestic partner, and Covered Dependent Child may elect to continue coverage under this Policy.
-The spouse or domestic partner may also elect to continue coverage for Covered Dependent children under age 27 for whom the spouse or domestic partner has the responsibility for care and support.
+- 3. A Covered Dependent Child attaining age 26, except as provided under the "Termination of Coverage for Handicapped Child" provision; or - 4.
+The Covered Dependent spouse or domestic partner, and/or Covered Dependent Child may elect to continue coverage under this Group Policy.
+The spouse or domestic partner may also elect to continue coverage for Covered Dependent children under age 26 for whom the spouse or domestic partner has the responsibility for care and support.

-Notice of this election must be received by Us within 60 days of the event.
+Notice of this election must be received by Us within 60 (sixty) days of the event.
 No evidence of insurability will be required.
-Premium for the continued coverage must be paid within 31 days after the election is made.
-Premium will be based on Our rates in effect at the time of the continuation coverage.
+Premium for the continued coverage must be paid within sixty (60) days after the election is made.
+Premium for the continued coverage will be based on Our rates in effect at the time of the continuation coverage.